exercism/docs/building/tracks/stories/numbers.freelancer-rates.md

 - Daily rate is 8 times the hourly rate; it should be mentioned
 - Monthly rate is 22 times the daily rate; it should be mentioned
-- If discount is supplied as a _different_ type than the numeric types, use the terminology **discounts are modelled as**
+- If discount is supplied as a _different_ type than the numeric types, use the terminology **discounts are modeled as**

 ## Implementations